Chinese Cuisines — Origins, Classifications, Traditions, Cultures, and Facts

 Guangdong Cuisine or Cantonese Cuisine of the Lingnan Culture — Mild, Natural, and Fresh

-Guangdong Cuisine or Cantonese Cuisine or Yue Cuisine is the culinary art of Lingnan Culture in today's Guangdong Province.
+Guangdong Cuisine, Cantonese Cuisine, or Yue Cuisine, is the culinary art of Lingnan Culture in today's Guangdong Province.

 Lingnan Culture is a relatively young regional culture that originated in 214 BC when Qin's army occupied this area and had many people migrate into this area under the command of Emperor Qin Shi Huang.

-Afterward, though some independent regimes had been established there for short periods, most times, the Guangdong area has been an important region of all the other unified dynasties and formed the Lingnan Culture.
+Afterward, although some independent regimes were established there for short periods, most times, the Guangdong area was an important region of all the other unified dynasties and formed the Lingnan Culture.

 Huo Er Wu the Representative Architecture of Lingnan Culture

 Guangdong Province in the south has the Pearl River or Zhu Jiang passing by and borders the South China Sea, with a hot and humid subtropical climate and diverse terrains, including mountains, plains, and tablelands.